IP-CAM/Live-Products-Opencart-v.3.x/README.md

   - Warning message about insufficient quantity of specified options.
   - Custom text for free option.
   - Custom separator for option information.
-* Ajax requests caching.
+* Back-end and front-end caching.
-* Custom id's for html containers for prices, old prices, options, points etc. for better customization.
-* Multilangual front-end - all messages based on the active store language.
+* Multilangual front-end - all messages based on the store active language.
 * Multilangual back-end - EN/UA/RU.
 * Doesn't change original files - OCMOD modification.
 * And much more...

 ## Change log
-* v1.0 (2018.11.06):
+* v1.0 (2018.11.14):
     * First release.

 ## How to install